Shades of disapproval

 The more you give in, the more pressure will be exerted on you.

-State clearly why you act in a particular manner, and how does it support your life goals.
+State clearly why you act in a particular manner and how it supports your life goals.

-Let them know in clear terms that this is the way you will go.
+Let them know clearly that this is the way you will go.